psota/pure/README.md

 # Pure

-Pure is a high performance parallel programming model and runtime system that is easy to program.
+Pure is a parallel programming model and runtime system.
+Pure allows programmers to improve performance of parallel applications on clusters of multicores with minimal additional programming effort.

 ##  Contents
 1. [System Overview](#user-content-overview)